Disarmament, demobilization and reintegration: Definition

-Factors for successful DDR
+Factors for success

 DDR is somewhat different from the blanket term "peacekeeping", in that DDR requires certain conditions to be effectively implemented.
 For demobilisation and reintegration to occur, there must first be a successful disarmament of armed groups.
 In general terms, parties to a conflict must be willing to negotiate a peace settlement and bring an end to the conflict.
-If there is no end in sight, or not all parties are willing to negotiate a peace, this will make it difficult to establish trust between each party.
+If there is no end in sight, or if not all parties are willing to negotiate a peace, this will make it difficult to establish trust between each party.
 Disarmament measures must also be applied to all parties of a conflict.
 One case that highlights both these elements is that of Somalia.
-The UN and US began disarming selected armed groups but not all, and there was no peace agreement agreed or on-going.
+The UN and US began disarming selected armed groups but not all, and there was no peace agreement in place or ongoing.
 Those groups who had been disarmed were then targeted by groups who had not been disarmed, and the violence continued.

-As mentioned above, trust is also a key factor of successful DDR, specifically in relation to disarming armed groups.
+As mentioned above, trust is also a key factor in successful DDR, specifically in relation to disarming armed groups.
 Small scale acts may help engender trust on both sides, such as public appearances of group leaders together with international mediators.
 To strengthen trust, public bonfires of weapons taken from all parties to violence will show the disarming groups that the other groups are also handing over their weapons.

-Challenges of DDR
+Challenges

 One challenge or difficulty, as highlighted above, is that of forming trust between the different armed groups.
 If no peace agreement has already been reached but armed groups wish to start the DDR process, then the underlying issues that led to the violence in the first instance must be addressed.
-DDR cannot be approached as a purely technocratic exercise, and to not address the grievances of each group may seriously undermine or negatively influence the peace process.
+DDR cannot be approached as a purely technocratic exercise, and not addressing the grievances of each group may seriously undermine or negatively influence the peace process.

 Further challenges appear when we consider reintegration of ex-combatants.
 Unlike other aspects of peace agreements such as strengthening democratic institutions, introducing fair elections and governmental structures, the reintegration of ex-combatants back into civilian society may be difficult to accurately monitor.
 This in part is due to its social nature: how do you measure how ex-combatants have integrated with society?
 How can you measure the societal cohesion that DDR aims to promote throughout the affected region?

 Civil war often involves high degrees of communal violence, and this poses a particular challenge for fighters who may have joined armed groups that committed violent acts in the ex-combatants' communities.
 Even if the individual ex-combatant in question did not commit violent acts against their own community, they may still face difficulties being accepted back if associated with a group that did.
 This may lead to disjointed familial ties, communal tensions, or ex-fighters choosing not to return home altogether.
 As such, it may be possible to successfully reintegrate fighters back into civilian society, but reintegrating them back into their own communities may be a much harder task.